schanlin/ProgrammersBlockIntE/README.md

-# On Writer's Block in Programming: Is this a thing?
+# Toward a Theory on Programmer’s Block Inspired by Writer’s Block

 This repository contains supplemental materials for the title study.